 - Weight loss

-- The exchange of blood and sexual fluids, including semen, vaginal and anal secretions
+- The exchange of blood and sexual fluids, including semen, vaginal and anal fluids

 - Sharing syringes or injecting equipment

 - Sharing piercing, cutting and tattooing equipment or not using sterilised equipment